 The importance of healthy vision for road safety

 Reading road signs at a distance enables you to get off the highway at the correct exit.
-Seeing the dials on your dashboard keeps you from driving too fast or running out of gas.
+Seeing the dials your dashboard can keep you from running out of fuel or hearing a siren approach from behind because you were speeding.

 Before you get behind the wheel, consider these statistics:

-90%: Up to 90% of the information needed to make safe decisions while driving comes through your eyes.
+90%: Up to 90% of the information needed to make safe decisions on the road comes through our eyes.

-23%: Nearly 1 in 4 drivers cannot see clearly, despite the fact that 80% of vision impairments can be prevented or treated.
+20%: One in five drivers cannot see clearly, despite the fact that 80% of vision impairments can be prevented or treated.

-3 seconds: Driving just 30 mph with uncorrected vision can require an extra 3 seconds to recognize and read road signs.
+3 seconds: Driving only 30 mph with uncorrected vision can require an extra 3 seconds to recognize and read road signs.
+If you can't read road signs quickly, how will you react when a child darts into the road in front of your car?

-3,700: Around the world, road accidents take an average of 3,700 lives every single day.
+3,700: Road-related accidents are the leading cause of death for young people, taking an average of 3,700 lives every day.

-2.5X: Drivers with unaddressed cataracts are 2.5 times more likely to be involved in an accident.
+2.5X: Drivers with unaddressed cataracts are two and a half times more likely to be involved in an accident, and drivers over the age of 40 with presbyopia have difficulty seeing clearly up close without correction.

-How your eyesight plays a role in road safety
+How vision plays a role in road safety

-When you get behind the wheel, different aspects of your vision are called into action:
+When you get behind the wheel, your vision, particularly the following aspects of your eyesight, are what will help you get where you're going safely:

 Binocular vision and depth perception